nmeisenzahl/prevent-your-k8s-from-being-hacked/cosign/README.md

 kubectl events
 ```

-Verify your own image with local keys (we will reuse our Wolfi image):
+## Verify your own image with local keys (we will reuse our Wolfi image)

 ```bash
 kubectl create ns demo